proxmox/proxmox-backup/docs/tape-backup.rst

  # proxmox-tape drive create mydrive --path  /dev/tape/by-id/scsi-12345-nst

 ..
-Note:: Please use stable device path names from inside ``/dev/tape/by-id/``.
+Note:: Please use the persistent device path names from inside ``/dev/tape/by-id/``.
 Names like ``/dev/nst0`` may point to a different device after reboot, and that is not what you want.